• Skip to primary navigation

 removing pecan bars from a removable bottom pan

-This recipe bakes twice.
-You’ll bake your shortbread crust first, allowing it to set and become golden brown.
+• You’ll bake your shortbread crust first, allowing it to set and become golden brown.

 Baked Shortbread Crust Dough ready for topping

-STEP#2: Make the Pecan Bar Filling
+Step#2: Make the Pecan Bar Filling

 Pecan filling in a large clear bowl

-Then pour it out on to the baked shortbread crust.
-It’s important to smooth it out with a spatula so that the pecans form a single even layer.
-This will help them set at the same rate and create bard with even height once they are baked.
+• This will help them set at the same rate and create bars with even height once they are baked.

 pouring pecan filling into shortbread crust

-Slicing pecan bars
+Slicing freshly baked pecan bars on a cutting board

-Sure!
-Make them a week ahead of Thanksgiving.
-Cut them into bars, then place in a freezer-safe container lined with wax paper, separating each layer with more wax paper.
-Place the lid on your container and freeze.
+• Cut them into bars, then place them in a freezer-safe container lined with wax paper, separating each layer with more wax paper.

 Pile of sliced pecan bars sliced into rectangles on a glass cake stand

-More Thanksgiving dessert ideas!
+More Thanksgiving Dessert ideas!

 Leaving a rating helps others discover and enjoy the recipe too!